-The Trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

-The Trust operates 5 academies for pupils aged 11-18 serving in Lancashire; Ripley St Thomas Church of England Academy, Carnforth High School, Morecambe Bay Academy, Central Lancaster High School and Longridge High School.
-Its academies have a combined pupil capacity of 5,730 and had a roll of 4,854 in the school census on 5 October 2023.
+The trust operates 6 academies for pupils aged 4-18 serving in Lancashire; Ripley St Thomas Church of England Academy, Carnforth High School, Morecambe Bay Academy, Central Lancaster High School, Longridge High School and Barnacre Road Primary School.